mairatma/babel-deps/README.md

 The options object can have the following keys (all optional):

 - `babel` **(Object)** An object with babel options that should be used for all files.
 File specific options will be merged with this before the file is compiled, so they have higher priority.
-- `fetchFromOriginalModuleSource` **(boolean)** If true, files will be fetched from the original module sources indicated in the file contents.
-Otherwise, they will be fetched from the value returned by babel's `resolveModuleSource` option, if it was set.
 - `resolveModuleToPath` **(function(string, string))** Function that should be called to convert a dependency module source to its path, so it can be fetched.
 If this is not given, a default function will assume that the module sources already are valid paths.